Did you know?

 Start exploring if you’d enjoy learning these languages by taking a look at our Front End Web Development track.
 If you’ve ever practiced learning a new language, Front End Web Development is going to be a similar experience.
 (But with the added bonus of building projects!)

-If this sounds like something that you’d enjoy doing for a career, we recommend you take a look at the Front End Web Development Techdegree.
+If this sounds like something that you’d enjoy doing for a career, we recommend you take a look at becoming certified in front end development through our Techdegree program.

 Say that you want to build a website that people can interact with.